ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 - [{{site.data.keyword.cos_full}}](https://{DomainName}/catalog/services/cloud-object-storage)

 This tutorial may incur costs.
 Use the [Pricing Calculator](https://{DomainName}/pricing/) to generate a cost estimate based on your projected usage.
+Although there are no networking charges for accessing COS from the micro service in this tutorial, standard networking charges for access to the VPC will be incurred.

 ## Architecture
 {: #architecture}

-The following diagram shows the virtual private cloud consisting of a bastion and an app server.
+The following diagram shows the virtual private cloud containing an app server.
 The app server hosts a microservice interfacing with {{site.data.keyword.cos_short}} service.
 A (simulated) on-premises network and the virtual cloud environment are connected via VPN gateways.

 ![Architecture](images/solution46-vpc-vpn/ArchitectureDiagram.png)